localsloveus/policies-tlb/privacy.md

 In the unlikely event The Local Best is sold, or substantially all of our assets are sold or acquired, PII would be transferred as part of the assets.

 We do not collect PII for anyone under 13.
 If you are under 13, you may not vote or participate in the use of our web site.
-In the event you become aware that we may have personal information pertaining to a child, the parent may send an e-mail to us at info@thelocalbest.com to review, change and/or delete such information as well as to refuse to allow any further collection or use of the child's information.
+In the event you become aware that we may have personal information pertaining to a child, the parent may send an e-mail to us at [info@thelocalbest.com](mailto:info@thelocalbest.com) to review, change and/or delete such information as well as to refuse to allow any further collection or use of the child's information.

 We also collect Aggregate Information ("AI" - like IP addresses, bandwidth utilization, web page requests, etc.) about site usage from our viewers.
 We use AI primarily for network management, maintenance, performance evaluation and security.
 This helps us maximize the quality of service we can offer our viewers and customers and improve the value of our site.

 *Information Management.* You may alter your PII by logging in to our web site or opt-out of receiving communications from us and our partners at any time.
-Subscribers to our e-mail list may modify or terminate their subscriptions in accordance with the instructions at the bottom of each communication that we send, or you may opt-out of all email communications by sending an email to optout@thelocalbest.com from the email address you wish not to receive communications from us or our partners.
+Subscribers to our e-mail list may modify or terminate their subscriptions in accordance with the instructions at the bottom of each communication that we send, or you may opt-out of all email communications by sending an email to [optout@thelocalbest.com](mailto:optout@thelocalbest.com) from the email address you wish not to receive communications from us or our partners.
 Removing your name from our email list will not delete your email address from your PII.

 *Information Retention.* We maintain PII in our regular business records as long as necessary for our business purposes.
 Unless we are required by legal process to disclose this information, we will destroy it once it is no longer necessary for our business purposes.

-*Data Deletion.* If you would like your data deleted, submit a contact us form (link), select "Other Reason" from the drop-down menu and in the message to us indicate you want your data deleted.
+*Data Deletion.* If you would like your data deleted, submit a contact us form ([link](https://thelocalbest.com/contact-us/?market=sioux-falls)) while signed in, select "Other Reason" from the drop-down menu and in the message to us indicate you want your data deleted.

 *Security.* We have security measures and procedures in place to safeguard your PII and attempt to protect it from loss, misuse, alteration or unauthorized access.
 And although we strive to minimize our exposure to system and network compromise, we cannot guarantee that our security measures will prevent third party "hackers" or other unauthorized persons from illegally or improperly obtaining this information.